Mandorath/ansible_workshop_101_sue/tasks.md

 ```

 Advantage: Likelihood of installing (python) package that conflict with system required python packages is near zero.

 Advantage: Allows you to setup the latest or multiple versions of Ansbile on the same node.

-Advantage: You can create a identical setup across different Linux distributions
+Advantage: You can create a identical setup across different Linux distributions.

 Disadvantage: More complex setup.
+Espcially if you want to freeze versions and automate the rollout of the python virtual environment.

 ---
 :memo: **Note**